shwetaneelsharma/behatdrupalextension/README.md

 	4. Update the composer
 	5. Proceed with Behat installation
 	6. Run the command bin/behat -dl (You should be able to see a list of steps related to Drupal backend)
+	7. In order to use the Drupal extension library, modify your FeatureContext file with the lines below: use Drupal\DrupalExtension\Context\DrupalContext;
+		class FeatureContext extends DrupalContext implements SnippetAcceptingContext, Context {
+		}